Board of Directors

 We are proud to introduce these individuals who dedicate their time and considerable talents to furthering the goals of Creativity for Peace.

 Sue has spent her adult life working for and creating nonprofit organizations in St. Louis and in Santa Fe.
 She currently focuses her efforts on transitioning homeless families to permanency and sustainability.
 She also coordinates the Interfaith Leadership Alliance of Santa Fe and is a board member of New Mexico Women in the Arts.

 Alicia spent her career at the intersection of public policy and politics, first at the National Governors’ Association and then her consulting practice in Washington, D.C.
 Her focus was on human services policy with emphasis on health care, education, workforce development, and welfare programs.
-Now retired and living in Santa Fe, she works with OneNewMexico Foundation to develop briefs on topics critical to a healthy New Mexico.
+She is now retired and living in Florida.

 Sam M. Hocking

 Sam is the owner of a computer firm that outsources accounting services.
 He formerly worked for International Paper Company and IBM.
 He served for five years on the Dallas United Way budget committee and was treasurer of the Dallas Shakespeare Festival.
 He and wife, Gloria, are longtime volunteers and supporters.

 Shaza was born in the Middle East to a diplomatic family and has lived in nine countries.
 An avid supporter of peace making, social justice, and interfaith dialogue she has worked and volunteered with a variety of organizations.
 After earning a degree in English Literature, she studied journalism and parapsychology.
 She has two adult children and resides with her husband in Houston.

 Rudeina is an advisor in the intellectual property section of the law firm of Norton Rose Fulbright.
 She earned a Ph.D. in molecular genetics from Texas A&M University.
 Rudeina grew up in Lebanon and currently resides in Houston, where she serves on the Boards of several nonprofits and is a member of the Houston Committee on Foreign Relations.